smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 tags: release process
 ---

 What if your releases were immutable?
-Maybe your process or package was not allowed to change in any way.
+What if your process or package was not allowed to change in any way?
 Relaxing or solidifying some of the constraints might change the way you think about your releases.

 Building great software takes time.
 It is not an exact science and needs care